Pick your use case

 A note on Chile

-Some reconciliation tooling (dedicated Account Numbers per customer, options.min_amount / max_amount, CLABE verification, inbound transfer returns) is Mexico only.
+Some reconciliation tooling (dedicated Account Numbers per customer, options.min_amount and options.max_amount, CLABE verification, and inbound transfer returns) is Mexico only.
 In Chile, inbound transfers land on the Account's single default Account Number and you reconcile by reading counterparty.holder_id and comment.

 Each use-case page calls out exactly which steps apply per country.